hacketoom/MemoryGame0815/README.md

 ### How to Use it

 Just open the `index.html` in your browser.
 As soon as you click the first card on the deck, the timer will start counting.
-After 5 moves the star-rating will be reduced, and the rating will drop further to 1 star when you made more than 30 moves.
+After 10 moves the star-rating will be reduced, and the rating will drop to 1 star when you made 30 moves.
-After all cards on the deck have been matched, you will be shown a message telling you the time it took you to finish the game ans your star-rating.
+After all cards on the deck have been matched, you will be shown a message telling you the time it took you to finish the game, as well as your star-rating.